OpenTreeOfLife/otcetera/README.md

 Since many nodes in the taxonomy may have out-degree 1, unpruning involves re-inserting such nodes into the grafted solution to form the full supertree.

-In theory, one could use the sub-problem solve to unprune, if the sub-problem solver would handle taxonomy nodes with out-degree 1.
+In theory, one could use the sub-problem solver to unprune, if the sub-problem solver would handle taxonomy nodes with out-degree 1.

 ### getting the full distribution of out degree counts for a tree